-The report must be complete, thorough, and clear.
-It must include responses to each question that address the information and records the evaluator reviewed and on which his/her opinion is based, and provide an explanation of the response (simply 'yes' or 'no', or a restatement of the question, is not enough).
+The report should be complete, thorough, and clear.
+It must include responses to each question that address the information and records the evaluator reviewed and on which his/her opinion is based and provide an explanation of the response (simply 'yes' or 'no' is not enough).
 The responses should also make it clear the PE reviewed the institution's unique offering in its entirety.
 Program Evaluation Reports should not provide generic answers that could be used for other programs at other institutions.

-Site visits: What if facilities and/or equipment aren't ready when the PE visits the site?
+13. What if the facilities and/or equipment aren't ready when the evaluator visits the site?